mzamjadi/KATRec/README.md

 # KATRec

-KATRec: Knowledge Aware aTtentive Sequential Recommendations
+This repo contains the code for reproducibility of our paper KATRec: Knowledge Aware aTtentive Sequential Recommendations.